 For each PDU session for which the DL QoS Flow per TNL Information IE is included in the PDU Session Resource Modify Indication Transfer IE in the PDU SESSION RESOURCE MODIFY INDICATION message, the SMF shall consider the included DL transport layer address as the new DL transport layer address for the included associated QoS flows and it may provide the associated UL transport layer address in the UL NG-U UP TNL Information IE in the PDU Session Resource Modify Confirm Transfer IE in the PDU SESSION RESOURCE MODIFY CONFIRM message.

 For each PDU session for which the Additional DL QoS Flow per TNL Information IE is included in the PDU Session Resource Modify Indication Transfer IE in the PDU SESSION RESOURCE MODIFY INDICATION message, the SMF shall consider for this split PDU session each included DL transport layer address(es) as the new downlink termination point(s) for the included associated QoS flows and it may provide the associated UL transport layer address(s) in the Additional NG-U UP TNL Information IE in the PDU Session Resource Modify Confirm Transfer IE in the PDU SESSION RESOURCE MODIFY CONFIRM message.

+If the Redundant DL UP TNL Information IE is included in the PDU Session Resource Modify Indication Transfer IE in the PDU SESSION RESOURCE MODIFY INDICATION message, it shall be considered by the SMF as the new downlink termination point of the redundant tunnel for the user plane data for those QOS flows in this PDU session which need redundant transmission as described in TS 23.501 [9].

+If the Redundant Transmission Activation Suggestion IE is included in the PDU Session Resource Modify Indication Transfer IE in the PDU SESSION RESOURCE MODIFY INDICATION message, the SMF shall take it into account to decide whether to active or deactive redundant transmission over redundant tunnel, and include the Redundant Transmission Activation indicator IE in the PDU Session Resource Modify Confirm Transfer IE in the PDU SESSION RESOURCE MODIFY CONFIRM message.

 If the Security Result IE is included in the PDU Session Resource Modify Indication Transfer IE in the PDU SESSION RESOURCE MODIFY INDICATION message, it may be considered by the SMF as the new security status of the PDU session.

 For each PDU session for which the Secondary RAT Usage Information IE is included in the PDU Session Resource Modify Indication Transfer IE, the SMF shall handle this information as specified in TS 23.502 [10].